Code-Institute-Submissions/CI-MS4-The-Record-Store/README.md

 This is an assignment project for [https://codeinstitute.net/](https://codeinstitute.net/).
 The project aims to create a webstore for selling vinyl records.

 The Record Store is a ecommerce site for selling vinyl records.
 Customers can search for and filter products to find the records they are looking for.
-User accounts can be created for storing and viewing order history, creating and managing addresses to make the checkout process as well as storing wishlists.
+User accounts can be created for storing and viewing order history, creating and managing addresses to make the checkout process.
 Wishlists can be created and stored to user accounts so wishlist items can be quickly found to add to cart on future visits.

 ## Table of Contents